Cricketer Graham Thorpe ‘spiralled into depression’ after job loss, inquest told

 Reading Geoff Thorpe’s statement, the coroner said: “You felt those who were responsible for Graham’s safety and care could’ve done more to intervene.”

-Professor Nick Pierce, the ECB’s chief medical officer, said in a statement that after Thorpe’s employment ended in February 2022 his private health insurance cover was extended until the May.

-In May the ECB was advised that Thorpe had attempted to take his own life, and he explained that “at no point during Graham’s time at ECB had there been any concern regarding a risk of self harm or intent to end life”.
+In May, the ECB was advised that Mr Thorpe had attempted to take his own life, and Prof Pierce explained that “at no point during Graham’s time at ECB had there been any concern regarding a risk of self harm or intent to end life”.

-He added that the ECB healthcare trust was approached about helping to cover the costs of treatment for Thorpe at a hospital and the trustees agreed.

-Thorpe was a mainstay in the England set-up for many years, first as a batter between 1993 and 2005 before spending 12 years in coaching roles.

 During a distinguished international career, he struck 16 Test hundreds for England, including a debut century against Australia at Trent Bridge in 1993, and represented his country 182 times in all formats.